Contributing Indigo Invitational sponsors get in-depth coverage here on Denimhunters. To enquire about sponsorship

 Since the earliest days of the Indigo Invitational, Iron Heart has proved over and over again that they support this competition and community.
 You can help us show our appreciation and gratitude by wearing Iron Heart pieces in this year’s Redline Rally.

 The Redline Rally is a year-long fade competition.
 There is no better way to generate above-the-belt fades than joining the Rally.
-Year Two kicked off on January 1, 2023.
+Year Three kicks off on June 1st, 2024.

 Like the Indigo Invitational, the Rally helps you move one piece to the center of your rotation and do some real damage.
 Even slow faders produce results if they stick with the program.